-If you have any questions or concerns regarding how we can better serve our DCES learning community, please do not hesitate to contact Mr. Ostrowsky at [email protected].
-Thank you!
+If you have any questions or concerns regarding how we can better serve our DCES learning community, please do not hesitate to contact Mrs. O’Brien at [email protected] Thank you!

 Our Library Media Center serves approximately 900 students.
-Students visit the Media Center through regular classes or independently throughout the day to check out books, browse our online catalog, read a book or magazine, listen to an audiobook, or work on classroom research projects.
-Classes are completely flexible for all grade levels.
+Students visit the Media Center through the resource schedule or independently on Wednesdays to check out books, browse our online catalog, read a book or magazine, listen to an audiobook, or work on classroom research projects.
 Our library media program is fully integrated into the educational program to enable students to acquire and develop the necessary skills to be able to locate, interpret, and communicate ideas.
 In this way, the library becomes an extension of the classroom.
 Library and information skills are taught within the framework of the curriculum, rather than taught in isolation.

 Book Checkout and Policies

-Kindergarten students may check out one book per library visit, first grade students may check out one book for the first semester and two the second half of the year, second grade students may check out two books per visit, third grade students may check out up to three books, fourth grade students up to four, and fifth grade students may check out up to five books per visit.
+Kindergarten and first grade students may check out one book per library visit, second grade students may check out two books per visit, third, fourth, and fifth grade students may check out up to three books per visit.